ONSdigital/ras-rm-spinnaker-action/README.md

 # ras-rm-spinnaker-action

-> A GitHub Action for publishing PRs to specific ras-rm environments call the action by commenting on a pr
+> A GitHub Action for publishing PRs to specific ras-rm environments.
+Trigger the action by commenting on a pr
 ```
 /deploy <namespace> key=value
 ```